openoakland/openoakland.org/src/projects.md

 ## Providing feedback

-In the spirit of continuous improvement and self-reflection, we welcome any and all feedback.
+In the spirit of continuous improvement and self-reflection, we welcome any and all feedback on OpenOakland projects past and present, as well as the overall project management process.
+Ways you can share your input include:

-If you’d like to contribute to or provide feedback on the project evaluation process or on any individual projects, we invite you to share your thoughts at our [next Hack Night](https://www.meetup.com/OpenOakland/events/), join the conversation in our [Slack workspace](http://slack.openoakland.org/), or email our [Steering Committee](mailto:steering@openoakland.org).
+- Open an issue in the project's GitHub repository (listed with its project description).
+- Join the project's channel in our [Slack workspace](http://slack.openoakland.org/) and introduce yourself.
+- Join our next [Hack Night](https://www.meetup.com/OpenOakland/events/) and meet the team.
+- Email our [Steering Committee](mailto:steering@openoakland.org) with your input.

 You may also email concerns or comments to <safespace@openoakland.org>, which is staffed by two OpenOakland [ombudspeople](https://docs.google.com/document/d/1QR-fr1WnmXkZoVNmWnZ9drzfmaZoPkodEOx-PkExt94/edit#heading=h.3t0te9n2wr7m).

 ---